sambuddhac/MacroEnergy.jl/docs/src/User Guide/assets/introduction.md

-# MACRO Asset Library
+# Macro Asset Library

-MACRO is designed to be a flexible and modular model that can adapt to various energy system representations.
+Macro is designed to be a flexible and modular model that can adapt to various energy system representations.
 The model includes a library of assets that represent different technologies within the energy system.

 Each asset is defined by a **combination of transformations, edges, and storage units** that represent the physical and operational characteristics of a technology.
 These assets can be combined to create a detailed representation of the energy system, capturing the interactions between technologies and sectors.